-The 2021 Nonprofit Leadership Impact Study is out.
-One of the key findings indicates an important shift in fundraising strategy nonprofit organizations must consider:
+One of the key findings in the 2021 Nonprofit Leadership Impact Study indicates an important shift in fundraising strategy nonprofit organizations must consider:

 “41% of nonprofits believe their biggest challenge is acquiring donors, while 10% of nonprofits believe that their biggest challenge is retaining donors.
 Only 21% of nonprofits believe that monthly giving/memberships is their top revenue-producing fundraising strategy.”